mabthew/anagram/README.md

-Ibotta Dev Project
+Anagram Finder
 =========

-# The Project
+# Description

----

-The project is to build an API that allows fast searches for [anagrams](https://en.wikipedia.org/wiki/Anagram). `dictionary.txt` is a text file containing every word in the English dictionary.
-Ingesting the file doesn’t need to be fast, and you can store as much data in memory as you like.
+The Anagram Finder is an API that allows fast searches for anagrams.
+It uses a text file containing every word in the English dictionary as its resource and allows different search settings such as including/excluding proper nouns, and scrabble mode to find anagrams for all substrings of a given input.

-The API you design should respond on the following endpoints as specified.
+The API exposes the following endpoints:

 - `POST /words.json`: Takes a JSON array of English-language words and adds them to the corpus (data store).
 - `GET /anagrams/:word.json`:
   - Returns a JSON array of English-language words that are anagrams of the word passed in the URL.
+  - Supports 2 optional query params:
-  - This endpoint should support an optional query param that indicates the maximum number of results to return.
+    - limit (int) indicates the maximum number of results to return.
+    - proper (bool) determines whether proper nouns should be included in the results.
 - `DELETE /words/:word.json`: Deletes a single word from the data store.
+- `DELETE /anagrams/:word.json`: Deletes a word *and all of its anagrams*.
 - `DELETE /words.json`: Deletes all contents of the data store.

-**Optional**
-- Endpoint that returns a count of words in the corpus and min/max/median/average word length
-- Respect a query param for whether or not to include proper nouns in the list of anagrams
-- Endpoint that identifies words with the most anagrams
-- Endpoint that takes a set of words and returns whether or not they are all anagrams of each other
-- Endpoint to return all anagram groups of size >= *x*
-- Endpoint to delete a word *and all of its anagrams*

-Clients will interact with the API over HTTP, and all data sent and received is expected to be in JSON format
+# Running Locally

+In order to run this project locally, you must have Redis installed and running (port 6379). [https://redis.io/topics/quickstart]

+Clone the repo and run `npm install`.
+Once all dependencies have been installed, you're ready to go.

+To get everything going, run the command `npm run dev` and you should see the interface running on `http://localhost:3001`.

+# Examples

 Example (assuming the API is being served on localhost port 3000):